 While drugs containing synthetic thyroid hormones are available and commonly used, Turner only recommends turning to drugs if natural treatment has had no effect after six months.
 There are also some food-related remedies you can try, “especially if your TSH (thyroid-stimulating hormone) is between 2.0 and 4.7” (look at your blood tests).
 You may want to consult a naturopath with expertise in hormonal issues, Turner adds, especially if your TSH is 4.0 or higher.

 Turner recommends trying the following three supplements to help support thyroid function, including if you’re experiencing thyroid-related symptoms but have normal blood work.
 Speak to a health professional to ensure you’re supplementing in a way that works with your body.
+These are the 6 thyroid cancer symptoms you need to know.

 An Ayurvedic herb, ashwaganda appears to affect the thyroid gland directly to contribute to an increase in thyroid hormones T4 and T3, says Turner.
 “Ashwaganda is my favorite choice for supporting the thyroid when stress is also a concern,” she says.
 Try taking 750 to 1,000 mg twice a day.